 Risks for young people with ADHD and Vaping

-vaping and adhd, young people with adhd
+vaping young adult adhd

 Many Parents and carers across Australia have been speaking to our National Helpline because they are concerned about their young adults with ADHD and Vaping.
 New research is underway and to date, the findings are not positive.
 Particularly with the celebrations, and school holidays comes more risk of access to dangerous activities including Vaping.
 The […]